sebseager/cryoem-picker-eval/docs/aspire-apple.md

 ASPIRE must be installed into its own conda environment.
 It can be obtained either as a pip-installable package or via its git repository.
 Because this guide includes several patches, it will follow the latter method.

 During the course of our experiments, we have created a set of patches for APPLEpicker.
+The files we made modifications to are `helper.py`, `picking.py`, and `apple.py` in `src/aspire/apple/`.
 If you would like to use these changes, run

 ```shell script
 cp -r patches/aspire/ pickers/aspire